- Rate Movie[Total: 4 Average: 1.5]

 - Cast: Hilary Swank, Richard Gere, Ewan McGregor

 Box Office Info:

-Amelia was majority financed by Ted Waitt’s newly formed Avalon Pictures for $40 million and Fox Searchlight invested a small amount of capital into the project.
+The budget for Amelia was $40 million and it was majority financed by Ted Waitt’s newly formed Avalon Pictures and Fox Searchlight invested a small amount of capital into the project.
 This flop would mark the first and last film from Avalon and Ted Waitt.
 Fox Searchlight (and parent company FOX) handled worldwide distribution and would cover the marketing expenses.

 Amelia was dated for October 23, 2009 and was positioned as an end of the year Oscar hopeful, but then the reviews came in.
 Amelia was overwhelmingly panned by critics, which didn’t help its already limited commercial prospects.
 Fox Searchlight decided to sidestep a platform release due to weak buzz and the atrocious reviews and opted for a wider release, to squeeze as much box office out of this stinker before negative word of mouth killed it.

 Amelia was booked moderately wide into 820 theaters and it bowed against Saw VI, Astro Boy and Cirque du Freak: The Vampire’s Assistant.
 It was dead on arrival with $3,904,047 — placing #11 for the weekend led by Paranormal Activity.
 Fox Searchlight pushed a more aggressive expansion in its second frame to 1,070 theaters with no growth at $3,034,667.
 Amelia closed its domestic run with only $14,245,415.